mdolab/pyspline/doc/install.rst

 If everything was successful, the following lines will be printed to the screen (near the end)::

-   Testing if module pyspline can be imported...
+   Testing if module libspline can be imported...
-   Module pyspline was successfully imported.
+   Module libspline was successfully imported.

 If you don't see this, it will be necessary to configure the build manually.
 To configure manually, open ``config/config.mk`` and modify options as necessary.